CSDN: Cross-modal Shape-transfer Dual-refinement Network for Point Cloud Completion: experiment

 This section studies the stability of CSDN when images can be collected from different views.
 Ideally, any good method of cross-modal point cloud completion should be view-independent.
 However, it is observed that images captured from different views may slightly affect the completion results.
 A ``good” view is considered to possess complementary information for the input partial point clouds.
 The images with a good view tend to produce the completion results with a lower CD value.

 To validate the aforementioned statement, we randomly select some partial objects and test them with the individual images from all 24 views as input.
-As observed in Figure \ref{fig:viewEXP}, the proposed method performs better on the images that contain more information about the missing parts.
+As observed in Figure \ref{fig:viewEXP}, CSDN performs better on images that contain more information about the missing parts.
 For example, the image containing only the front or the end of a truck generates the results with the highest CD losses.

-To further demonstrate the stability of CSDN over the other cross-modal method, i.e., ViPC~\cite{zhang2021view}, we select 100 objects from each known category to evaluate how CSDN and ViPC perform with the images captured from different viewpoints.
+To further demonstrate the stability of CSDN over the other cross-modal method, i.e. ViPC~\cite{zhang2021view}, we select 100 objects from each known category to evaluate how CSDN and ViPC perform with the images captured from different viewpoints.
 Specifically, we obtain 24 results for each incomplete object with the help of each image of the 24 different-view images.
 We calculate the standard deviations for the 24 CD values to compare the stability of model performance, as shown in Table \ref{tab:tab7}.
-The quantitative results clearly show that our CSDN is more view-independent than ViPC~\cite{zhang2021view} with a 42.4\% drop in the standard deviation.
+The quantitative results clearly show that our CSDN is more view-independent than ViPC~\cite{zhang2021view} with a 42.9\% drop in the standard deviation.

+In addition, we also test our method when images and the corresponding partial point clouds are acquired under the same viewpoints, with the results shown in Table~\ref{tab:viewEXP}.
+The negligible performance drop (2.6\% on the CD metric) indicates that CSDN is capable of extracting meaningful geometric information from images even when the images may not depict the missing parts of the objects.
+More visual comparisons can be found in Figure~\ref{fig:morevis}.

-\subsection{Effect of Different Similar-Images}
+\subsection{Effect of Different Similar-images}

 There may exist objects that have similar structures.
 Hence, we randomly select some models and replace the corresponding input images with similar images in the same category.
 Figure \ref{fig:similar} shows the results of one example.
 When inputting the pair of the original image and the partial point cloud, CSDN generates the completion result with a CD loss of $0.707 \times 10^{-3}$.
 Then, we replace the original image with seven images of the other models in ShapeNet-ViPC \cite{zhang2021view}.
 It is found that our method still works with similar images as input but produces results with a higher CD loss.
 Figure \ref{fig:similar} shows that the model performs better when the input image has similar structures and colors.
 However, the last two images have nearly the same shape as the original image, but our method generates results with higher CD losses.
 We believe that it is caused by the remarkable differences in colors.
 Please note that we do not use such unpaired data during the training stage.